feedthebees/100-days-of-code/log.md

 ### Day 3: Feb 7th 2020, Fri

-**Today's Progress**: 1/3 of the visual web design challenges on FCC. progress tweeted
+**Today's Progress**: 1/3 of the applied visual design challenges on FCC. progress tweeted

 **Thoughts** left coding to later in the day and was less alert/productive during my hour